BLavery/STM32F030F4P6-Arduino/README.md

 The above code for IDE support is now (12 Nov) the same as this (Adminius) version:
     https://github.com/stm32duino/Arduino_Core_STM32/tree/master/variants/DEMO_F030F4
-(IE, Earlier version here has now been brought into line with forthcoming V1.5.)
+(IE, Earlier version that was here has now been brought into line with forthcoming V1.5.)
 A couple of pin numberings have changed.

 The Installation parts 1 and 2 above will become obsolete/unnecessary here when 1.5 is released.
 But the library files here (Installation part 3 above) will remain working and valid.